Angela Andreoli

-Angela Andreoli (born 6 June 2006) is an Italian artistic gymnast.
-She was a member of the gold medal winning teams at the 2022 Mediterranean Games and the 2022 European Championships.
-Individually she is the 2022 Mediterranean Games bronze medalist on vault and 2022 European bronze medalist on floor exercise.
+Angela Andreoli (born June, 2006) is an Italian artistic gymnast.
+She was a member of the historic team that won silver at the 2024 Olympic Games.
+Additionally she was a member of the gold medal-winning teams at the 2022 Mediterranean Games, the 2022 European Championships, and the 2024 European Championships.
+Individually she is the 2022 Mediterranean Games bronze medalist on vault as well as the 2022 and 2024 European bronze medalist on floor exercise.

 Early life

 Andreoli was born in Brescia, Italy in 2006.
 She currently trains at the International Academy of Brixia.